ninjudd/drip/README.md

     brew install drip

+Note: Installing brew requires `gcc`.
+Here are [instructions](http://stackoverflow.com/questions/9353444) for how to install it on OS X Mountain Lion.

 # Usage

 You can call `drip` with the same arguments as `java`.
 Try it.
 The first time